-In 1859, with John Brown in prison for the raid on Harper’s Ferry, attention turned to the question of who had helped him.
-Bostonian Samuel Gridley Howe and five of his friends were nervous.
+In 1859, with John Brown imprisoned for the raid on Harper’s Ferry, attention turned to the question of who had helped him.
+Bostonian Samuel Gridley Howe and five of his friends — the Secret Six — were nervous.

-Today Howe’s wife Julia Ward Howe is better known to history lovers, but in 1859 Samuel was more widely known.
-A physician, he helped establish the Perkins School for the blind.
+Today, Howe’s wife Julia Ward Howe is better known to history lovers.
+But in 1859, Samuel had wider fame.
+A physician, he helped establish the Perkins School for the Blind.

-Howe, was also an active abolitionist.
-He had helped create an organization that attempted to settle anti-slavery voters in Kansas to turn it into a free state.
+Howe was also an active abolitionist.
+He had helped create an organization that tried to settle anti-slavery voters in Kansas.
+They aimed to turn it into a free state.
 Before it ran out of money, the organization purchased 200 Sharps rifles for use of the settlers.

-With the efforts to settle Kansas faltering, the six men who were behind the effort began discussing a new plan for the rifles.
+With the efforts to settle Kansas faltering, the six men behind the effort began discussing a new plan for the rifles.

-Known as the Secret Six, the group began listening to the plans of a Connecticut radical abolitionist -- John Brown -- who wanted to attack the U.S. arsenal at Harper’s Ferry in Virginia.
+Known as the Secret Six, they began listening to the plans of a Connecticut radical abolitionist — John Brown.
+Brown wanted to attack the U.S. arsenal at Harper’s Ferry in Virginia.

-Brown’s plan was that once he and his band of raiders captured the rifles at the armory he would hand weapons out to local slaves who would join him in the uprising.
-Brown and his miniature army succeeded in capturing the armory, albeit only for a day, but the uprising never occurred.
+Brown and his band of raiders planned to capture the rifles at the armor.
+Then he would hand weapons out to local slaves who would join him in the uprising.
+Brown and his miniature army succeeded in capturing the armory, albeit only for a day.
+And the uprising never occurred.

-Brown, an abolitionist from Connecticut, had tried and failed to recruit more men to support his efforts.
+Brown had tried and failed to recruit more men to support his efforts.
 In the end only 22 people participated in the raid.
-But he had convinced the Secret Six to divert their rifles -- originally destined for Kansas -- to Virginia to arm his raiders.
+But he had convinced the Secret Six to divert their rifles — originally destined for Kansas — to Virginia to arm his raiders.

 Brown was widely viewed as a mad man.
 Government officials dismissed warnings about Brown’s planned attack because it seemed so fantastically impossible.
 Frederick Douglass declined to participate.
 It was a suicide mission, he believed.
 But Brown succeeded in capturing the armory.
 He just couldn’t get out once he had it.

 U.S. Marines under the command of Robert E. Lee recaptured the Harper’s Ferry armory and took Brown prisoner.
 After a trial, Brown was executed – a martyr to his cause.
-In the North, the attack was viewed as a well-intentioned tragedy.
-In the South, however, it was viewed as a crime.
+Northerners viewed the attack as a well-intentioned tragedy.
+Southerners, however, saw it as a crime.
 And southern slave owners wanted to know who had backed Brown’s efforts to deprive them of their property.

 The Hunt for Samuel Gridley Howe

-In the aftermath of the raid, Howe was deeply concerned.
-Following Brown’s conviction in Virginia, for which he was sentenced to death, his Boston supporters raised money for one last appeal.
+Following Brown’s conviction in Virginia, his Boston supporters raised money for one last appeal.
 They hoped to have Brown’s case reheard in federal court.

-Howe supported the appeal, but he realized that if a federal court took on the case he could be forced to go to Virginia and testify.
+Howe supported the appeal, but he realized he could be forced to go to Virginia if a federal court took on the case.
 He fled to Canada.
 Howe also went further and published in a New York newspaper a disavowal of any knowledge of Brown’s plans.
 He would later admit his statement was misleading, at best, if not an outright lie.